ABOUT

 LUCIA DWYER

-Sound Designer | Recordist | Filmmaker | Sound Artist
+Filmmaker | Sound Artist | Sound Designer

 Lucía holds a Master’s degree in Experimental Sound Practice with First Class Honours from University College Cork, where she was mentored by a diverse group of influential artists and educators including John Godfrey, Karen Power, Jeffrey Weeter, Mick O’Shea and Danny McCarthy.
-She also holds a First Class Honours degree in Film & Television (majoring in Sound/minor production) from the National Film School, IADT, Dún Laoghaire, where she studied on a full academic scholarship.
+She also holds a First Class Honours degree in Film & Television (majoring in Sound/minor production) from the National Film School, IADT, Dún Laoghaire, where she studied under full academic scholarship.

 Through both her creative and professional journey, Lucía continues to explore her practice as an evolving medium that invites deep listening and community bonds.